Changes to the minimum wage

 As of 1 October 2023, employers must pay employees at least $15.00 per hour.

-The General Minimum Wage Order contains some overtime requirements for some groups.
-Overtime is also addressed in the Code and other special minimum wage orders.
-For more information see our section on Overtime.
+The Minimum Wage Order (General) contains overtime requirements for some groups.
+Overtime is also addressed in the Labour Standards Code and in the Construction and Property Maintenance Minimum Wage Order (see also webpage on Overtime).

-If you are an employee and you are called in to work outside your regular work hours, your employer must pay you for at least three hours of work at the minimum wage rate, that is, at least $30.90 ($10.30 x 3 hours).
-This is true even if you work only one or two hours.
-For example, if you make $12 per hour and you are called in for 1 hour's work, your employer must pay you at least $30.90.
+If an employee is called in to work outside the employee's regular work hours, the employer must pay the employee for at least three hours of work at the minimum wage rate, that is, at least $43.50 ($14.50 x 3 hours).
+This is true even if the employee works only one or two hours.
+For example, if the employee makes $17 per hour and the employee is called in for one hour's work, the employer must pay the employee at least $43.50.

 The employer may take from the employee's wages the cost of dry cleaning a uniform that is made of wool or a heavy material.
 The employer may do this even if the employee's wages then fall below minimum wage.